New Zealand dollar (NZD)

 forecasting and predictions

 Despite its small size both in terms of population and geography, the New Zealand Dollar (NZD) or ‘Kiwi’ is one of the top 8 most traded currencies.
 The popularity of the NZD derives from its commodity currency appeal, and its use in carry trades–trades that capitalise on the difference between the reserve bank interest rates in two countries.

 Due to its major commodity exports, including dairy and forestry products, New Zealand is one of three primary commodity currencies (currencies that depend heavily on the export of certain raw materials for income) along with the Australian dollar (AUD) and the Canadian dollar (CAD).

-Please keep in mind that we do not offer personal advice or specific exchange rate forecasts and predictions; however, here are some general considerations you can use when evaluating forecasts and making your own decisions regarding the best time to transfer your money internationally.
+Please keep in mind that OFX does not provide personal advice or specific exchange rate forecasts and predictions; however, below we share some general considerations you can use when evaluating forecasts and making your own decisions regarding the best time to transfer your money internationally.

 Some key considerations in NZD forecasting

 When attempting to forecast the movement of the New Zealand dollar exchange rate, investors may take into account these country-specific factors:

 According to MIT, dairy products account for almost 30% of New Zealand’s exports.
 In fact, nearly one-third of the international dairy trade is controlled by New Zealand’s largest company, Fonterra.1 Fonterra runs dairy auctions which can have a dramatic impact on the New Zealand dollar forecast and announcements from the company can hold considerable sway for some forecasters.

 The relative strength of the Australian and Chinese economy